About Monzo Business

 In an assessment of UK banking security conducted in 2021, Starling Bank achieved the highest score of any bank.

-Monzo vs Starling Bank – International Business/Other Currencies:
+Monzo Business vs Starling Bank Business – International

 You can set up a EUR account with Starling that will cost £2 per month.
 Also, you can set up a USD account, which will cost £5 per month.